 Powered by twenty years of thinking outside of traditional arts, entertainment, & creative systems,

-Today, as a Hollywood outlier and the innovator behind The Creation Agenda venture portfolio, Kaira is more committed than ever to transforming these storied connections into liberating, generative futures that actually feel good to live, work, and take great care of each other in.
+Today, after a seven year period of her own identity, life, and work reconfiguration, Kaira is more committed than ever to transforming these storied connections into liberating, generative futures that actually feel good to live, work, and take great care of each other in.

 Previously,

-No matter the context, Kaira centers the simplicity of living a big, creative life while doing good works and taking great care of each other.
-She is loved and celebrated by many for her warmth, wisdom, and vision — from Los Angeles, Atlanta, Johannesburg, Capetown, London, and beyond.
+No matter the context, Kaira is loved, trusted, and celebrated for her generosity of vision, warmth, wisdom, & style — from Los Angeles, Atlanta, Johannesburg, Capetown, London, and beyond.

 Kaira was born in Washington DC and raised in Wiesbaden, Germany as a first-generation global creative Black girl with her parents, Willie and Donna, and her sister Kia.